SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 * LLM reasoning, planning, and rule-following.
 * Interactive LLM agents.

-Feel free to reach out if you are interested in my research or want to discuss with me.
+Feel free to reach out if you are interested in my research or want to chat with me.

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 I will present our work [**RuleArena**](https://arxiv.org/pdf/2412.08972) at ICLR 2025 Workshops (Reason & Plan, SCI-FM).
+Hope to see you there.
+- *2025.04*: &nbsp;🎉🎉 I will join National University of Singapore (NUS) for my Ph.D. journey, starting Aug.
+2025.
 - *2024.12*: &nbsp;🎉🎉 We release [**AntiLeak-Bench**](https://arxiv.org/pdf/2412.13670), an automated anti-leakage LLM benchmarking framework.
 - *2024.12*: &nbsp;🎉🎉 We release [**RuleArena**](https://arxiv.org/pdf/2412.08972), an LLM rule-guided reasoning benchmark.
 - *2024.11*: &nbsp;🎉🎉 I will attend SoCal NLP 2024.
 Hope to see you there.
 - *2024.07*: &nbsp;🎉🎉 I will serve as a volunteer host for SIGIR 2024 AgentIR Workshop.
 Hope to see you there.
 - *2024.07*: &nbsp;🎉🎉 I will present our work [**TRAD**](https://arxiv.org/pdf/2403.06221) at SIGIR 2024 in Washington D.C.
-- *2024.07*: &nbsp;🎉🎉 I start my 6-month visit at UCSB NLP Group.
 - *2024.03*: &nbsp;🎉🎉 One paper [**TRAD**](https://arxiv.org/pdf/2403.06221) is accepted by **SIGIR 2024**.
 - *2024.03*: &nbsp;🎉🎉 We release a retrieval-augmented LLM agent framework [**TRAD**](https://arxiv.org/pdf/2403.06221).